Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Simulation Study

 \subsubsection{Performance of the PSDA algorithm}

-Next, to assess the benefit of the proposed PSDA measurement update algorithm, we conducted simulation experiments with the prior probability of human semantic observation being incorrect, i.e. $FP\!=\!p(\zeta\!=\!0)$, set at $0.2$, $0.4$, and $0.6$.
+Next, to assess the benefit of the proposed PSDA measurement update algorithm, we conducted simulation experiments with the prior probability of human semantic observation being incorrect, i.e. $FP\!=\!p(\zeta\!=\!0)$, set at $0.2$, $0.4$, and $0.6$\footnote{Previous work \cite{wakayamaTRO} showed that autonomous agents do need to know the precise FP rate, as long as the assumed FP rate is higher than the true rate.}.
 Here we compared the following data fusion modalities 1) no semantic observations (w/o human), 2) naively fuse semantic observations (w/ human, naive), and 3) fuse semantic observations with PSDA (w/ human, PSDA), for AIF and TS.
 The threshold value for activating the Runnall's mixture reduction method was set as $10$.
-As can be seen from Fig. \ref{fig: estimates_transitions} (top row), even when the human semantic observations were occasionally erroneous, by dynamically and probabilistically estimating association hypothesis probabilities $\gamma$, the PSDA estimates gradually approached to the true hidden parameters (solid lines) and the final estimates were better compared to the ones when incorrect human semantic observations were naively fused as in Fig. \ref{fig: estimates_transitions} (bottom row).
+As can be seen from Fig. \ref{fig: estimates_transitions} (top row), even when the human semantic observations were occasionally erroneous, by dynamically and probabilistically estimating association hypothesis probabilities $\gamma$, the PSDA estimates gradually approached to the true hidden parameters (dashed vertical lines) and the final estimates were better compared to the ones when incorrect human semantic observations were naively fused as in Fig. \ref{fig: estimates_transitions} (bottom row).
 As a consequence, employing the PSDA measurement update algorithm resulted in smaller cumulative regrets (Fig. \ref{fig: varying_FP}).
 Note that in Fig. \ref{fig: estimates_transitions}, the marginal posteriors look nearly unimodal/Gaussian, as various mixands cluster near the same locations for the observations provided, though some pdfs are actually skewed/asymmetric.
-Also, such clustering will not always occur, e.g. when humans provide negative observations (not used here) scattered posterior mixand locations \cite{wakayamaTRO}.
+Such clustering will not always occur, e.g. when humans provide negative observations (not used here) to scatter posterior mixand locations \cite{wakayamaTRO}.